|

 Global Warming - Fact or Fiction

-that global warming is a 'clear and present danger', to coin a phrase from a movie, there are still some who
+global warming is a 'clear and present danger', to coin a phrase from a movie, there are still some who disagree

 scientists can all agree on this phenomenon, then the cause and effect relationship will be indisputable.
 So the